alan-turing-institute/TuringDataStories/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Our goal at _TuringDataStories_ is to produce educational data science content through the story telling medium.
+Our goal at Turing Data Stories is to produce educational data science content through the story telling medium.

-Our content will be split into different _Story Packages_, which begin with an interesting and relevant hypothesis and walks the user through the entire data science process - from gathering and cleaning the data, to using it for data analysis.

-Our hope is that through these stories, readers will be motivated by the explanatory power of data science techniques, but also feel enabled to try it out themselves.

-Table of contents:

-- About the project
-- The team
-- What is a Turing Data Story?
-- Contributing
-- Citing _TuringDataStories_
-- Get in touch
-- Contributors
+We want to build a community that encourages people to harness the potential of open data by creating socially relevant, reproducible and pedagogical data stories.
+Openness is embedded in every step of this project - from the data to the content and to the community driven peer review process.

+We want to create a platform through which authors can publish different data stories, whilst maintaining a high standard for openness and reproducibility.
+Our stories should provide pedagogical content and transparency in the process of extracting insight from the data.
+We hope this will develop our readers’ data literacy and help them better understand an increasingly data driven world.

 ### About the project